 SLIP AND FALL ATTORNEYS REPRESENTING CALIFORNIA RESIDENTS

 Whether you are visiting a residence or a business, you do not expect to suffer injuries due to hazardous conditions.
 Property owners have a duty to make sure that their premises are safe for visitors by either making repairs or providing warnings.
 For example, if a grocery store employee sees a spill on the floor, he should clean it up to prevent a customer from slipping and falling, if it can’t be cleaned up immediately, the store needs to warn their customers of a dangerous condition by placing a yellow cone to warn their customers.
 Similarly, if the owner of a mall sees that an escalator is not working, it should arrange for the escalator to be fixed and put up orange warning cones to alert customers not to use the escalator.
-If you are hurt on someone else’s property, you should consult a Folsom personal injury attorney at Travis G. Black & Associates to explore your options.
+If you are hurt on someone else’s property, you should consult a Folsom personal injury attorney at Travis G. Black, Inc. to explore your options.
 Based in Folsom, our experienced attorneys can guide you through the legal process.

 Bringing a Premises Liability Claim in California